 Here, a subordinate clause headed by with ends rather than begins the sentence.
 In this case, simply omit the word and alter the form of the verbs that follow, then set the clause—now a main rather than subordinate clause—off with a semicolon or a period (and insert a comma to divide the two independent clauses within it): “A company can adopt a standardized approach or an internal models approach; the former generally leads to much higher capital charges, and the latter requires regulatory approval.”

-5 Responses to “Avoid Beginning a Sentence with “With””
+5 thoughts on “Avoid Beginning a Sentence with “With””

 I agree with Mr. Perry that the expression with “doomed” is overwrought.